Definition of Sensitivity Analysis

 Explanation

-Sensitivity Analysis is used to know and ascertain the impact of a change in the outcome with the inputs’ various projected changes.
+Sensitivity Analysis determines the impact of a change in the outcome with the inputs’ various projected changes.

-- Determine the fixed costs and the variable costs on analyzing all the costs involved in the process
+- Determine the fixed costs and the variable costs by analyzing all the costs involved in the process

 - Determine the range of Sales Factors percentages